henrikvilhelmberglund/EmmetSnippets/README.md

 1. Clone this repo
 2. In VSCode, Options - Preferences - search for Emmett path, add the cloned folder using Add Item
-3. Type bob0 and press enter.
+3. In an .html file, type bob0 and press enter.
 4. Success!